Does a Protective Order Go on Your Record? Vs Restraining, Peace Order

 How Long Does a Restraining Order Stay on Your Record?

-When it comes to how long does a restraining order stay on your record, state law will be the biggest factor to consider.
+When it comes to how long a restraining order remains on your record, state law will be the biggest factor to consider.
 As mentioned, civil and family court cases will rarely appear on an individual’s record, regardless of what state the case was heard in.

 However, when it comes to criminal court cases, including those involving a protective order, state laws regarding criminal history will come into play.2